-With StarSQL v5.5 there are two subdirectories, x86 and x64, that contain the files for installing the 32-bit (x86 subdirectory) and 64-bit (x64 subdirectory) versions of the driver.
+The StarSQL installation package contains two subdirectories, x86 and x64, that contain the files for installing the 32-bit (x86 subdirectory) and 64-bit (x64 subdirectory) versions of the driver.
 Change to the appropriate subdirectory and run the setup.exe program in that directory to install the corresponding version of StarSQL.

 The Setup program displays dialog boxes that guide you through the installation.
 This section describes the installation options to help you respond to the choices presented during the installation.
-After you successfully install and configure StarSQL for Windows on one computer, you can replicate the data source configuration to other computers as described in "Sharing Data Source Definitions" on page 31.
+After you successfully install and configure StarSQL for Windows on one computer, you can replicate the data source configuration to other computers as described in "Sharing Data Source Definitions" on page 27.